mprokopov/business-time/README.md

 A Clojure library designed to calculate business time and durations according to working schedule with timezones.
 It uses famous Java joda-time library.

+This is useful when you need to calculate some ticket response/resolve time, SLA and so on.

 ## Usage

 Add the following dependency to your project.clj: